MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 • Estimate job cost: Gas Cost = Gas Used (scf) × $/scf.

-Example (illustrative): If your 80 scf C25 refill is quoted at $100 locally, then $ / scf = 100 ÷ 80 = $1.25/scf.
+Example (illustrative): Say your 80 scf C25 refill is quoted at $100 locally.
+That gives $ / scf = 100 ÷ 80 = $1.25/scf.
 A 30-minute weld at 20 CFH uses 10 scf, so gas cost ≈ $12.50.
-(Replace with your price quotes.)
+Plug in your price quotes for an accurate estimate.

-CO₂ tip for budgeting: 1 lb of liquid CO₂ ≈ 8.74 scf, so a 20 lb CO₂ cylinder is ~175 scf.
+CO₂ budgeting tip: 1 lb of liquid CO₂ ≈ 8.74 scf.
+So a 20 lb CO₂ cylinder is roughly 175 scf.

 Tips to Save Money on MIG Welding Gas